 Where can you find impact craters in Canada?

 Scientists think the impacts that caused these craters happened about 290 million years ago.
 Scientists used to think that the lakes were created by a double impact.
 A double impact is two impacts happening at the same time.
-But there were many geological studies of the area.
 Now, scientists now think the craters were formed about 4 million years apart!

 Did you know?